Dimension-variable Mapless Navigation with Deep Reinforcement Learning: Introduction

-To our best knowledge, previously reported DRL-based navigation methods cannot be applied to tasks where the robots need to change their dimensional configurations without retraining.
-This work, for the first time, proposes a DRL-based method that can be used for mobile robots with varied dimensional configurations.
-In our approach, a meta-robot is firstly trained in well-designed simulation environments for the meta-agent to learn robot navigation skills using the proposed meta-skill learning (MSL) algorithm.
-Once the dimensional configuration changes with a dimension-scaled robot, the meta-robot can adaptively transfer its navigation skill (inside the meta-agent) to the dimension-scaled robot using the proposed dimension-variable skill transfer (DVST) method.
-Hence, we call our method MSL\_DVST.
-To sum up, the contributions of our paper are as follows:
+In this paper, we propose a general framework for a single DRL-based controller to work on mobile robots with changed dimensions.
+Our approach first trains a meta robot in simulation, enabling the meta agent to acquire high-performance navigation skills through the proposed meta-skill learning (MSL) algorithm.
+Subsequently, when there is a change in the robot dimension, the meta robot can directly transfer its navigation skill (inside the meta agent) to the dimension-varied robot utilizing the proposed dimension-variable skill transfer (DVST) method.
+Hence, we referred to our method as MSL\_DVST.
+In summary, the key contributions of this paper are outlined as follows:

-\begin{enumerate}[] \item A novel dimension-variable robot navigation method is proposed for extending the application range of DRL-based navigation methods from a fixed dimensional configuration to varied dimensional configurations. \item A new meta-skill learning algorithm is proposed to enhance the DRL agent's learning capability in very crowded training scenairos. \item The DVST method can directly transfer the DNN controller trained in simulation for meta-robot to a dimension-scaled robot without any retraining. \item Real-world autonomous navigation of robots with different dimensional configurations is achieved in unknown and dynamic scenarios. \end{enumerate}
+\begin{enumerate}[] \item The dimension-variable robot navigation method has been proposed to extend the applicability of DRL-based controllers beyond the fixed dimension to encompass varied dimensions. \item The DVST method has been proposed, enabling the direct transfer of the DNN controller, trained within a simulation environment for the meta robot, to a dimension-scaled robot without any retraining.
+Moreover, DVST is not limited to navigation agents trained through MSL, it is also compatible with other DNN-controlled navigation agents that utilize depth sensors for perception.. \item Extensive real-world experiments have been conducted and the testing results have validated the effectiveness of our MSL\_DVST approach.